chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

 This guide covers upgrading services used by Chef Automate.

-## Upgrade PostgreSQL for Amazon RDS
+## Upgrade Amazon RDS for PostgreSQL

 Amazon Web Services Relational Database Service (AWS RDS) should upgrade by Monday, January 17.
 Amazon is automatically migrating all AWS RDS customers from PostgreSQL from 9.6 to 13 starting Tuesday, January 18, 2022.

 To upgrade AWS RDS, please follow instructions on [Upgrading the PostgreSQL DB engine for Amazon RDS - Amazon Relational Database Service](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html)

-## Upgrade External PostgreSQL from 9.6 to 13.3
+## Upgrade External PostgreSQL from 9.6 to 13.4

 Chef Automate uses PostgreSQL as the primary database for storing node data.
 [PostgreSQL 9.6 is EOL](https://endoflife.date/postgresql) and Chef customers running Chef Automate with PostgreSQL 9.6 should upgrade to [Postgres 13](https://www.postgresql.org/about/news/postgresql-13-released-2077/).

 ### Migration Planning

-The upgrade process for PostgreSQL from 9.6 to 13.3 requires a one-time downtime to vacuum, upgrade, and re-index the database.
+The upgrade process for PostgreSQL from 9.6 to 13.4 requires a one-time downtime to vacuum, upgrade, and re-index the database.
 The entire upgrade operation takes about five minutes for each 2GB of data in PostgreSQL.
 This process may take longer depending on your server hardware and the size of the node objects in Chef Automate.

 ### Requirements